Protection Paladin Talents & Build Guide – Legion 7.3.2

-This section of the Protection Paladin guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Protection Paladin Talent guide!
+This guide provides an overview of all Protection Paladin talents, information on which talents work well in different situations, and popular Protection Paladin builds in Wowhead's talent calculator.
 This guide is written by

 , creator of